jamiemccarthy/unreliable/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa)](code_of_conduct.md)

 **The `unreliable` gem forces your ActiveRecord tests not to rely on ambiguous ordering.
-This makes your app and its tests better.**
+This makes your app and its tests more robust.**

 ## Installation